 To reduce the noise from diesel generators, install acoustic isolation around the engine shelter and use improved muffler systems.

-For wind generators, address the problem through proper site selection to reduce the noise impact on neighbors, and use the quietest system available.
+For wind generators, address the problem through proper site selection to reduce the noise impact on neighbours, and use the quietest system available.

 Light pollution

-This is a problem that sometimes occurs with lighthouses, when the light disturbs surrounding residents.
-It can be dealt with by “Blacking out” the lantern panes that face toward shore, either through painting them black or installing black panels.
+This is a problem that sometimes occurs with lighthouses when the light disturbs surrounding residents.
+It can be dealt with by “Blacking out” the lantern panes that face toward shore, either through painting them black, or installing black panels.

 Impact on marine life and habitats

-AtoN equipment and maintenance activities can generate pollution in marine habitats, and can interfere with or harm animals, plants, and birdlife.
+AtoN equipment and maintenance activities can generate pollution in marine habitats, and can interfere with, or harm animals, plants, and birdlife.
 In the past some batteries were disposed of on-site.
 Synthetic line sometimes gets abandoned instead of recovered.
-Different types of spills occur (e.g., diesel fuel, sewage, concrete while building lighthouse foundations on site).
+Different types of spills occur (e.g. diesel fuel, sewage, concrete while building lighthouse foundations on site).
 Biocide-based antifouling paint on buoys is toxic to marine life.
 Migratory birds nest on some stations, making it problematic to service the AtoN without disturbing the nests.

 Servicing vessels may hurt marine animals while working in their habitat.
 Deploying and retrieving submarine cable and buoy moorings, and installing AtoN structures, can disturb the seafloor or impact sensitive environments.
 AtoN may be situated in areas where rare or protected flora and fauna are found.
 It is sometimes necessary to clear trees and brush when AtoN structures become obscured.

 The following are ways to minimize the environmental impact of AtoN activities: